ShaoPengyang/ESR-CD/README.md

 cd assist/codes
 python main_our.py
 ```

-We also include two representative baseline models (NCDM and KaNCD).
+We also include two representative baseline models.
+Please refer to main_NCDM.py and main_KaNCD.py for more details.